MarcelRaschke/OfficeDocs-AlchemyInsights-pr.de-DE/AlchemyInsights/how-do-i-allow-skype-for-business-users-to-communicate-with-skype-users.md

 ---
-title: Wie kann ich Skype for Business Benutzern erlauben, mit Skype Benutzern zu kommunizieren? ms.author: cmcatee
+title: Gew how do I allow Skype for Business users to communicate with Skype users ms.author: cmcatee
 author: cmcatee-MSFT
 manager: scotv